top of page

 Step 7 - Prepare for the GCC Mines & Works plant engineering and legal knowledge exams

 Congratulations on making it this far.
 You thought the above steps were a mountain to climb?
 Think again.
-The GCC Mines & Works plant engineering and legal knowledge exams are just as hard.
+The GCC Mines & Works plant engineering and legal knowledge exams are as hard.

 It will be wise to progressively prepare for the exams while doing your 'Annexure E' modules.
-Make sure you document all your exam preparation journey to spend less time with revision in the future.
+Make sure you document all your exam preparation journey to spend less time on revision in the future.

 Step 8 - Register, write, & pass the GCC Mines & Works plant engineering and legal knowledge exams